-Mary Huebsch is the non-native specialist in the Speech Communication Department at Santa Ana College.
+Mary Huebsch is the non-native specialist in the Communication Studies Department at Santa Ana College.
 She received her B.A. from Mount Holyoke College in Asian Studies and Philosophy.
 She has Master's degrees from UCLA in Teaching English as a Second Language and from California State University, Fullerton in Communciative Disorders.

 "Because of this class, I learned how to feel sure of myself when I speak because I practiced and learned good pronunciation of words."

 "After being in speech for a whole semester, I can see when I make a mistake while I talk.
 I'm not perfect, but I have learned a lot about pronunciation.
 Whenever I talk to someone, I can make sounds more clearly so people can understand me better.
 I feel free to talk to anyone and the more I talk in English the more I feel like talking."